-The maximum amount of collective funding available for distribution to selected proposal awardees is $45,000.
-The amount awarded may be less depending on the quality of proposals received, and may not, in total, exceed the amount of $45,000.
+The maximum amount of collective funding available for distribution to selected proposal awardees is $121,500.
+The total amount awarded may be less depending on the quality of proposals received, and may not, in total, exceed the amount of $121,500.

-Am I eligible to apply if I am not a DDA-Licensed Provider?
+Am I eligible to apply if I am not a DDA-licensed, certified, or registered Provider?

-What role should DDA Licensed Providers have in the application process?
+What role should DDA Providers have in the application process?

-As DDA Licensed Providers are the eligible applicants, they may be the lead in the process with non-DDA licensed partners taking on a support role.
-Only the DDA licensed organization may receive funding and are fiscally responsible for all funds received and reporting requirements.
-Nothing in this advice is intended to be interpreted as mandated partnership.
+As DDA Providers are the eligible applicants, they must be the lead in the process with non-DDA licensed, registered, or certified partners taking on a support role.
+Only the DDA licensed, certified or registered organization may receive funding and are fiscally responsible for all funds received, data collection, and reporting requirements.
+Nothing in this advice is intended to be interpreted as a mandated partnership.
 DDA providers may submit grant requests with or without the inclusion of other community partners in their proposals.